diogro/cv/english.md

 __Introduction to data manipulation in the R programming language__, IO, USP

 - Short course at the Instituto Oceanográfico - USP
-- 12h work load
+- 12h workload

 `2017`
+__MCMC: step by step__, IB, USP

+- Workshop on the Markov Chain Monte Carlo method.
+- 20h workload

+`2017`
 __Modularity: connecting patterns and processes in multivariate evolution__, FFCLRP, USP

 - Graduate level course offered in the Compared biology program at FFCLRP/USP
-- 30h work load
+- 30h workload

 <!-- ### Footer